Willi A. Kalender: Career

 From 1979 to 1995 Kalender worked in the research laboratories of Siemens Medical Systems in Erlangen, Germany; he was appointed head of the Medical Physics group in 1988.
-In 1995 he was appointed full professor and chairman of the newly established Institute of Medical Physics at the Friedrich-Alexander-University Erlangen-Nuremberg, Germany.
-In 1999 he became distinguished visiting professor to the Department of Radiology at Stanford University, Stanford, CA, US.
+In 1991 he became Adjunct Associate Professor of Medical Physics at the University of Wisconsin.
+In 1995 he was appointed full professor and chairman of the newly established Institute of Medical Physics at the Friedrich-Alexander University Erlangen-Nuremberg, Germany.
+In 1999 he became distinguished visiting professor to the Department of Radiology at Stanford University.

+Death

+Kalender died on 20 October 2024, at the age of 75.

-Research and Development Achievements
+Research and development achievements

-Kalender has conducted research mainly in the area of diagnostic radiology imaging with a clear focus on special CT applications.
+Kalender conducted research mainly in the area of diagnostic radiology imaging with a clear focus on special CT applications.
 The goals of and motivation for his projects were mostly derived from observations during patient exams in clinical radiology.

-Kalender was involved in the development of the world's first product options for dual-energy CT [1] in 1983 and for metal artifact reduction (MAR) [2] in 1987.
+Kalender was involved in the development of the world's first product options for dual-energy CT [1] in 1983 and for metal artifact reduction (MAR) in 1987.